-X/Y Drive System
+X and Y Drive System

-The X/Y drive system uses:
+The X and Y drive system utilizes:

-- Current sources - Gate and selection system
+- 1. Current sources - 2.
+A gate and selection system

-The X/Y drive system selects and passes current through one X-drive line and one Y-drive line.
+The X-Y drive system selects and passes current through one X-drive line and one Y-drive line.
 Each of these currents is one-half the current necessary to cause a core to flip.
-Consequently, cores at the intersection of the selected lines are the only cores which can be affected.
-Also, during the read cycle, cores in the logical one state are the only one which can flip.
-A third wire in each core, the S/Z winding, senses the cores which flip from the one state to the zero state.
+Consequently, the two cores in each plane at the intersection of the selected lines are the only cores which can be affected.
+Also, during the read cycle, cores in the logical one state are the only ones which can flip.
+The cores which flip from the one-state to the zero-state are sensed by a third wire in each core, the sense winding.

 Since all the logical ones at the addressed location are changed to logical zeros on a read cycle, this is called destructive readout.
-These bits are now in the SDR and may be used to restore the cores by reversing the X- and Y-drive currents at the same addressed location during the write cycle.
-(New data may be placed in the SDR prior to the write cycle if this is a store new operation.)

-Zeros in the SDR are used to activate inhibit (Z) drivers which pass current through the S/Z winding in a direction which opposes the X-drive line current and prevents the corresponding cores from flipping to the one state.
+These bits are now in the SDR and may be used to restore the cores by reversing the X and Y drive currents at the same addressed location during the write cycle.
+(New data may be placed in the SDR prior to the write cycle if this is a store operation.)
+Zeros in the SDR are used to activate inhibit drivers which pass current through the sense/inhibit winding in a direction which opposes the X write current and prevents the corresponding cores from flipping to the one state.